 Fiction Writing Exercises: Change the Tail

-Fiction writing exercises help improve your writing by challenging you, providing you with fresh ideas, and forcing you to approach fiction writing from new angles.
+Fiction writing exercises improve your writing by challenging you, providing you with fresh ideas, and forcing you to approach fiction writing from new angles.

 This is a flexible writing exercise that could also be called Change the Tale.
 But in this exercise, we’re going to change the tale by changing the tail.